Skip to content

 Here are some impressive stats for you to get an idea of how busy this hub really is:

-The hub opened 10 years later than was originally promised.
-It also cost more than first went into the budget.
+The Oculus opened 10 years later than originally planned and cost more than first went into the budget.

 Here’s some of the shops you’ll find inside the Oculus, among many, many others: